yunlong10/yunlong10.github.io/projects/mmcomposition/mmcomposition.md

       <div class="column is-four-fifths">
         <h2 class="title is-3">Introduction</h2>
         <div class="content has-text-justified">
+The development of large Vision-Language Models (VLMs) has greatly improved multimodal tasks like image captioning, visual question answering, and cross-modal retrieval by better integrating visual and textual information.
+However, while VLMs show strong performance, researchers still lack a full understanding of their compositionality — the ability to grasp and generate new combinations of known visual and textual elements.
+Current benchmarks assess compositionality mainly through objects, relations, and attributes, but overlook deeper aspects like object interactions, counting, and complex compositions.
-To address these challenges, we introduce <strong>MMComposition</strong>, a novel benchmark specifically designed to comprehensively evaluate the compositionality of vision-language models (VLMs). <strong>MMComposition</strong> assesses VLMs across three main dimensions: vision-language (VL) compositional perception, reasoning, and probing.
+To address these limitations, we introduce <strong>MMComposition</strong>, a novel benchmark specifically designed to comprehensively evaluate the compositionality of vision-language models (VLMs). <strong>MMComposition</strong> assesses VLMs across three main dimensions: vision-language (VL) compositional perception, reasoning, and probing.
 Unlike previous benchmarks that primarily focus on text-to-image retrieval or single-choice questions, <strong>MMComposition</strong> offers a diverse set of 4,342 tasks, including single-image and multi-image scenarios, single-choice and indefinite-choice questions.
 This ensures a thorough evaluation of models' ability to handle complex compositional tasks across modalities.

 Our findings reveal that even state-of-the-art models like GPT-4o struggle with fine-grained compositional reasoning, highlighting the need for further advancements in VLMs' compositional capabilities.